 - Then we have the comics where Buffy learns Satsu is in love with her, and they sleep together.
 Willow finds out and when the topic is brought up Buffy denies that Satsu is her girlfriend, before they sleep together again.

-- Castle has a variant; someone questioning whether Castle and Beckett are, you know, will get approximately this response:
+- Castle has a variant in the first few seasons; someone questioning whether Castle and Beckett are, you know, will get approximately this response:

 Castle: Not yet.

-- American Dreams has a couple examples with these mostly with Sam and Meg who can't get together due to Sam being black and it being 1966.
-JJ also gets this with a couple of his wartime romantic interests where he actually has no real interest in the girl because of Beth his fiancee back home.
-There was also a variation on this when one of the members of JJ's platoon is involved with a reporter, while he says this its implied they actually are he's just not telling, of course Everyone Can See It anyway.
+- American Dreams has a couple examples with these, mostly with Sam and Meg; they can't get together, due to Sam being black and it being 1966.
+JJ also gets this with a couple of his wartime romantic interests, where he actually has no real interest in the girl because of Beth, his fiancée back home.
+There was also a variation on this when one of the members of JJ's platoon is involved with a reporter; although he says this, it's implied they actually are and he's just not telling, and of course Everyone Can See It anyway.